-FrostWire (formerly known as Gnutella) is an open source P2P client alternative to Limewire.
-It was originally very similar to LimeWire in appearance and performance, but later developers added more rich features such as including BitTorrent client, Magnet Link, Wi-Fi sharing, Internet Radio, iTunes, Video/Audio Player support.
+FrostWire (formerly known as Gnutella) is a free and open-source BitTorrent client and a fork of LimeWire.
+It was originally very similar to LimeWire in appearance and performance, but later developers added more rich features such as including BitTorrent protocol, Magnet Link, Wi-Fi sharing, Internet Radio, iTunes, Video/Audio Player support.
 It is written in Java language so it is compatible with all operating systems like Linux, Windows and Mac.

 The FrostWire client is used to search, download and share large files and folders such as, Songs, Movies, Games, eBooks, Softwares, etc. across millions of people right from your computer from a peer-to-peer network.

-Recently, FrostWire reached to 5.7.2 version and comes with some major improvements and features, but main focus is about performance and stability.
-Following are the few changes and updates in version 5.7.2.
+Recently, FrostWire reached to version and comes with some major improvements and features, but the main focus is on performance and stability.

 Installing FrostWire Bittorrent Client in Linux

-There is no any official repository available yet to download and install FrostWire 5.7.2 in Debian/Ubuntu/Linux Mint and RHEL/CentOS/Fedora.
-So we have to download the “.deb” or “.rpm” package from the official FrostWire website using “wget” command as shown.
+There is no official repository available yet to download and install FrostWire 5.7.2 in Debian/Ubuntu/Linux Mint and RHEL/CentOS/Fedora.
+So we have to download the “.deb” or “.rpm” package from the official FrostWire website using the wget command as shown.